 Everything after that gets put into the wok in a layered fashion so that flavors can build on each other & more delicate ingredients are left to the end to preserve color and texture.

-onions with a touch of oil are quickly cooked until translucent
+onions with a touch of oil are quickly cooked until translucentmushrooms are added & allowed to brown

 meats are added to the wok (trust me if I had a pork chop, steak, or shrimp in my freezer that too would have been sliced up & added to the wok) & pushed up the sides after they cook through